-The captain of Air China Flight 140, which crashed on April 26, 1994, was an experienced pilot with over 8,000 flight hours - or so it seemed.
+The captain of China Airlines Flight 140, which crashed on April 26, 1994, was an experienced pilot with over 8,000 flight hours - or so it seemed.
 A little digging reveals that most of those hours was on a different type of plane.

 China Airlines Flight 140 is less than three minutes from touching down at Japan's Nagoya Airport.
 Suddenly, the highly automated A300 gains speed and won't respond to the pilots' nose-dive commands.
 After an aborted landing and attempted go-around, the aircraft stalls and crashes into the ground, killing 264 passengers and crew.
 With so many A300s in service around the world, investigators must determine what happened before a similar accident occurs.

 Watch this episode online now.